EmmaBurkett/CSE212-final-project/2-set.md

 ### Hashing
 Sometimes we want to store things in a set that are not numerical, like a string.
 We can do this by hashing it.
 The operator hash("value") will convert the string into an integer and store the string in the location of the returned integer.
-The integer assigned to the first hash is random and the subsequent hashes remain consistant with the first hash.
+The integer assigned to the first hash is random and subsequent hashes remain consistant with the first hash.

 ## Practical Application
 Sets can be used to verify uniquness which can be useful if you have a